 I Kissed Toothpaste Goodbye

 The tale of how I came to shun toothpaste (even “natural toothpaste”) is a somewhat convoluted one.
-It started about ten months ago when I discovered my first massive blunder with numero uno, my firstborn child.
-On our way back from a service celebrating Papaw Dessinger’s life, Katie’s front tooth broke.
+It started about ten months ago when, on our way back from a service celebrating Papaw Dessinger’s life, Katie’s front tooth broke.

 No trauma.
 No fall.
 It just broke.